Earthquakes: Causes, Effects, and Mitigation Strategies

 Seismic waves are energy waves that travel through the Earth’s layers and are recorded by seismographs.
 They are classified into body waves and surface waves:

-• P-Waves (Primary Waves): These are compressional waves that travel fastest and are the first to be recorded.
-They can move through both the solid and liquid layers of the Earth.
+• P-Waves (Primary Waves): These are compressional waves, which travel the fastest and represent the first record.
+They can move through the solid and liquid layers of Earth.

-• S-Waves (Secondary Waves): These are shear waves that are slower than P-waves and can only move through solids.
-Their movement is perpendicular to the direction of wave propagation.
+• S-Waves (Secondary Waves): These are shear waves, traveling slower than P-waves and only able to move through solids.
+Their movement is perpendicular to the direction in which wave propagation occurs.

 • Love Waves: Cause horizontal shifting of the Earth during an earthquake.
 They are faster than Rayleigh waves but slower than body waves.